ArnolFokam/computer-vision-lab/notes/papers/@wuConditionalNegativeSampling2020.md

 ## Findings
 - The paper proofs that that family of distribution that still preserves the bound are those that takes a subset of all the negatives and are closer to the positive.
 - In the overall, this method is very beneficial to transfer accuracy
+- Very similar to semi-hard negative mining strategy

 ## Limitations
 - Discards the other negative samples discards information that could be used during training
+- Claims that low-variance objective may lead to better optima  but what if we have low-variance in the negatives but which are unformative
+	- To solve this, the paper proposes a hyper-parmeter to identify the suitable sampling region

 ## Improvements (sort of)
 - What about weighting the instance instead of discarding them
+- What about replacing the hyper-parameters with computation that identify a suitable sampling region for the negatives.

 ## Cross-Reference
 -